Project 1 - MapReduce

-- Given that the entire class has been allocated $2000 in Amazon credits for all projects (not just this one!), does your proposal fall within the overall class budget?
+- Given that the entire class has been allocated $1800 in Amazon credits for both projects (not just this one!), does your proposal fall within the overall class budget?

 - Note that the CommonCrawl dataset is located in Amazon's US / Eastern region.
 You should run your analysis in the same region in order to avoid data transfer charges.